jeperico/dbt-sales/README.md

 ## Stack:
-Technologies that I'm using in this project:
+Technologies used in this project:

 * ***Briefer***: Notebook that transform data into dashboards.
 * ***DBT***: See this topic bellow.